 Even if visitors not buying, it’s still fun to look around at old paintings, table lamps, kitchenware, trophies, and plenty of home knick-knacks.
 These items have had their own history, ask the seller for the most interesting ones and the story behind each of them.

 Since April 2018, the market has extended its opening hours to 9 PM.
 Beringharjo Market opens every day, with stalls and shops start opening at 8:30 AM.
 It’s best to go on weekdays to avoid crowds.
 And while being there for shopping or just looking around.
 Be sure to watch out for personal belongings.

 |Every day||08:30 – 21:00|

-There is an information center located at the market’s main gate.
-Public toilets are available in several spots inside the building.
-Other facilities include ATM, food courts, security officers. map and information board, and spacious parking lot.
-Parking fee is IDR 5,000 for a car and IDR 3,000 for a motorcycle.
+The information center is available at the market’s main gate.
+Public toilets in several spots inside the building.
+Other facilities include ATMs, food courts, and security officers.
+The market map and information board are there too.

 How To Get To Beringharjo Market

 Beringharjo Market is only a walking distance from Malioboro and Yogyakarta Palace.
 The easiest way to find the market is to get to Malioboro street first.
 From any area in the city, the market is accessible by TransJogja bus.
 Bus fare for a one-way trip cost Rp3.500.

 From Adi Sutjipto Airport, take Route 1A and stop at Benteng Vredeburg shelter.
 Passengers coming from the Tugu Train station can take route 1A or 2A.
 From the Giwangan bus terminal, take Route 3B then Route 2B.
 Stop at Malioboro shelter then continue to walk 400 m to the market.